Remote voice over recording and home studios

 studio cupboard

 Adequate acoustic treatment can include different types of absorption such as bass traps, superchunks, etc., diffusers, diffractors, a ceiling that is not parallel to the floor and walls that are not parallel to each other, reflective surfaces to keep the sound alive, dimensions designed from the outset to be as close as possible to the ideal ratios, etc. This produces a matt sound, without reverb - but not dead, that is both contained and lively.
-This is the solution adopted by custom-built private studios (like mine, which you can see under construction here) and legitimate commercial studios.
+This is the solution adopted by custom-built private studios (like mine, which you can see under construction here) and legitimate post-production studios.
 There are also more affordable solutions for voice recording: prefab booths which, while not ideal, do a decent job of both sound insulation and acoustic treatment.
 They do, however, represent a substantial investment: almost 9,000 euros for a decent model.

 recording studioThe magic word?
 Abracadabrinvest

-What's the only difference between a private studio and a commercial studio?
+What's the only difference between a private studio and a post-production studio?
 No, it's not a joke, here's the answer: the commercial studio is equipped for recording and post-production, whereas the private studio is equipped for recording only.
 A commercial studio is a place designed to receive clients and is insured as a place open to the public.
 A private studio is not.
 That's all there is to it.
 End of.

 So, what are the solutions for remote recording?
 It's all on page 2!